ArcInstitute/Lizard-Wizard/README.md

 ## Tutorials

-For detailed guidance on how to use Lizard Wizard with your data, see:
+For detailed guidance on how to use Lizard Wizard and the accompanying Wizards Staff with your data, see:

 - [Parameter Tutorial](./parameter_tutorial.md) - How to configure parameters for different data types
 - [Output Files Guide](./docs/output_files.md) - Understanding the pipeline output
 - [Troubleshooting Guide](./docs/troubleshooting.md) - Common issues and solutions